martianfield/iceworm/README.md

     - a `message` (this is mainly meant as a feedback for you, the developer)
     - a `reason` ... possible reasons are:
         - `'required'` - the value was required, but not provided
+        - `'type'` - the value was not of the expected type (e.g. a non-numeric string in an int field)
         - `'min'` - the value did not fulfill the minimal length / amount criterion
         - `'max'` - the value did not fulfill the maximal length / amount criterion
         - `'format'` - the value was not formatted correctly (e.g. invalid email address)